 A first castle was built in the thirteenth century after Mongol tribes had invaded Hungary.
 King Béla IV built a keep surrounded by thick walls in 1243.

 No trace of this castle remains and historians aren't even sure of its precise locations.

 The 14th century: Early Grandeur

-The foundations of today's castle, which would later be besieged no less than 31 times, were laid in the 14th century when King Lajos the Great built a castle in Romanesque style, which was completed in 1356.
-Some 40 years later, during the reign of Sigismund of Luxembourg, this early castle was replaced by a Gothic-style palace.
+The foundations of today's castle, which would later be besieged no less than thirty-one times, were laid in the fourteenth century when King Lajos the Great built a castle in Romanesque style, which was completed in 1356.
+Some forty years later, during the reign of Sigismund of Luxembourg, this early castle was replaced by a Gothic-style palace.
 It was one of the grandest palaces in Europe with an impressive large Knights' Hall.

 The 15th century: The Kingdom at its Peak

 Gate Tower at the